|Our Terms and Conditions allow the online Lesson Plan and Worksheets to be used for immediate family, home use ONLY. Thank you for your honesty.

 - Dip the bottom of a pop bottle into paint and stamp onto a piece of paper.
-Dip the pop bottle lid into black paint to make the center of the flower.
-Add lines for a stem and leaves.
+Then, dip the pop bottle lid into black paint to make the center of the flower.
+Last, add lines for a stem and leaves.
 (Thank you The Amazing Mess for this idea.)

 - Creation Fingerplay

 On Day 1 (On numbers - put corresponding fingers in the air)

 God created light (close fists and then quickly open in the air and bring down to side creating arches)